 “Yes, Professor.”
 Charlie dutifully moved to her seat and ashed his cockroach.
 On the control panel he twisted two dials, turned a key, and lifted a lever labeled with black-and-yellow tape.
 “Can I still smoke in the Zephyr’s right-shoulder cockpit?
 The air’s filtered through the life-support.”

 “Of course.”
 Akayama examined thickening exhaust pouring from the crater.
 She had remarkable eyesight for a 120-year-old.
 “Charlie, I wanted to discuss a mistake I noticed in your report on Princess Lucia’s training.”

-“Professor, the Princess is more than ready to pilot the Zephyr’s heart.
-I’ve flown with her before, and she’s a better match for the position than Commander Bojack.”
+“Professor, the Princess is ready to pilot the Zephyr’s heart.
+I’ve flown with her before, and she’s a better match for the position than even Commander Bojack.”

 “No, not that.
 Look here.”
 She pulled a clipboard and pen from her lab-coat.
 “It was brave of you to try to write my name in kanji, but you wrote Akayama…” She drew two symbols: a cross standing on four legs and a trident.
 “Red and mountain.
 My name is Akayama…” More symbols: a sun and moon beside the trident.
 “Bright and mountain.
 Akarui Yama Hakase, not Akai Yama Hakase.
 Understand, deshou ka?”